stijojoseph/Arduino-Programming/README.md

 # stijovalayil-gmail.com
 OTTO ROBOT CODE
-download the file and upload it your arduino ide
+download otto.ino  file and upload it your arduino ide